Metabolic Gold for Managing Weight and Sugar Naturally

 • Getting sick more easily

 Again, it is good practice to use a supplement to ensure you are getting the recommend intake of Vitamin D, particularly in colder seasons with having less sun exposure.
-One capsule of our Pure Organic Vitamin D offers 200% of the NRV, and one capsule of our Vitamin D3 contains 100% NRV.
+One capsule of our Vitamin D3 contains 100% NRV.

 Probiotics